SKKU-IBE/SNU_MedSAM2_GUI/README_final.md

 - place **positive / negative** clicks on the visible slice.
 - in the current workflow, point prompts are intended to be used **together with** a box prompt for that object on the same slice (box defines the object region; points provide additional guidance).
+- use the `image, point layer` when adding points; edits belong in the `User Points correction layer`.

 ### Controls (GUI)

 - `Add Box`: click top-left then bottom-right to place a box prompt (works on box/mask layers).
 - `Add + / - Point`: place positive/negative clicks on the visible slice.
 - `Propagate`: run Medical-SAM2 propagation using the prompted slice range.
+- Layer rule of thumb: add boxes on `mask, box layer`; add points on `image, point layer`; edit boxes/points only in their correction layers; manual painting/erasing happens on `mask, image layer` with `Manual Edit` enabled.

 ---